 Dear [Name of Employer]:

-I have known [name of student] for the past [number of months, semesters, years] as [he/she] has taken the following courses which I teach: [list courses, give brief description of content of course].
+I have known [name of student] for the past [number of months, semesters, years] as [he/she] has taken the following courses which I teach: [list courses, give a brief description of the content of course].
 As [his/her] professor, I have had an opportunity to observe the student's participation and interaction in class and to evaluate the student's knowledge of the subject matter.
-I would rate the student's overall performance in these subjects as average.
+I would rate the student's overall performance in these subjects as [insert rating].
 This is evidenced by[his/her] grades--[state the grades].

-[One or two specific examples of the student's performance may be appropriate.]
-As part of [his/her] grade in [name of course], the student was required to prepare a paper.
+[One or two specific examples of the student's performance may be appropriate, for example:] As part of [his/her] grade in [name of course], the student was required to prepare a paper.
 The paper was designed to measure the student's ability to research, to analyze the results of the research, and to write.
 [Discuss how the paper submitted by the student indicated to you the student's skills in these areas.]
-Based upon this, I rate the student's skills competent but not excelling.
+Based upon this, I rate the student's skills as [insert raiting].

 If you would like to discuss this further, please feel free to contact me.